mapbiomas-brazil/agriculture/sugarcane/README.md

  - MAPBIOMAS/C5/AGRICULTURE/SUGARCANE/RESULTS/**RAW**
  - MAPBIOMAS/C5/AGRICULTURE/SUGARCANE/**REFERENCE_MAP**

-On the **REFERENCE_MAP** collection, you must provide reference maps for the sampling, with a property `year` with the year of the map.
+On the **REFERENCE_MAP** collection, you must provide reference maps for the sampling, with pixel values of 1 for sugar cane and 0 for other classes, and a property `year` with the year of the map.

 ### Classification